TBDMProject/SQL-PRESTO-TECH_1/README.md

 curl -fsSL https://www.mongodb.org/static/pgp/server-4.4.asc | sudo apt-key add -
 ```

-cURL is a command line tool available on many operating systems used to transfer data.
+curl is a command line tool available on many operating systems used to transfer data.
 It reads whatever data is stored at the URL passed to it and prints the content to the system’s output.
 In the following example, cURL prints the content of the GPG key file and then pipes it into the following `sudo apt-key add -` command, thereby adding the GPG key to your list of trusted keys.

 Also, note that this `curl` command uses the options `-fsSL` which, together, essentially tell cURL to fail silently.
 This means that if for some reason cURL isn’t able to contact the GPG server or the GPG server is down, it won’t accidentally add the resulting error code to your list of trusted keys.